AngleProtocol/angle-docs/README.md

 This documentation portal is maintained by Angle Labs, Inc. It is built to be the up-to-date source of truth for Angle Protocol functionality and production contracts.
 If there is anything unclear or out of date, please [submit a pull request](https://github.com/AngleProtocol/angle-docs) to the `angle-docs` repository.

-The Angle Protocol is designed for an international audience.
+Angle is designed for an international audience.
 Anyone is therefore welcome to translate pages of this documentation portal or articles published in the [Angle blog](https://angle.money/#/blog) in its home language.

 In order for your translation to appear on this doc, you need to: